High Park: High Park Zoo

 The zoo animals are cared for by Toronto Parks, Forestry and Recreation Division staff and Friends of High Park Zoo volunteers.
 The zoo's budget is partly paid for by volunteer donations to donation boxes located along the zoo and online donations that are matched by charitable foundations.
 Friends of High Park Zoo was formed after Toronto City Council voted to cancel funding for the zoo in 2012.
 The organization has announced a master plan of improvements it hopes to make to the zoo.

 The practice of keeping animals in the park originated in 1893, with the keeping of deer.
 The zoo received international media coverage in 2015 when a peacock escaped and was at large in the surrounding neighbourhood for several weeks before returning on its own to the zoo.

 Capybaras

-A pair of capybaras kept at the zoo escaped in May 2016.
-After initial efforts to capture them were unsuccessful, sightings of capybaras were reported all over the city.
-On June 6, the capybaras were still at large, and a Twitter account was created in their honour.
-On June 12, one was re-captured.
-On June 28, the second capybara was re-captured.
-Due to their exploits, the two were nicknamed Bonnie and Clyde.
-In 2017, the pair became parents to three baby pups.
-The three pups were named Geddy, Alex and Neil, after the members of the Toronto rock group Rush.
+Two capybaras escaped from the zoo in May 2016, sparking a city-wide search.
+Despite initial attempts to recapture them, the capybaras evaded capture and were sighted throughout the city.
+One capybara was finally captured on June 12, and the other was captured on June 28.
+Due to their exploits, the pair were nicknamed Bonnie and Clyde.
+The search cost the city $15,000 in services and overtime pay for approximately 30 park staff members.
+In 2017, the pair welcomed three baby pups, who were named Geddy, Alex, and Neil, after the members of the Toronto-based rock band Rush.